REST API

 only returns archived points.?filter=kept

 only returns active (not-archived) points.
-This is the default behavior for index (/api/points
+This is the default behavior for the index endpoint (/api/points

 Generating an API token